 - Cave-like if without day light

-The strength and stability of your log cabin rely on a firm foundation.
+The strength and stability of your cabin rely on a firm log cabin foundation.
 Geography, climate and personal preference should guide your decision.
 Talk with a professional in your area to ensure that you are making the right choice as well as abiding by local code requirements.